TUDelft-PRIME-Books/Linear-Algebra/Chapter8/QuadraticForms.md

   3x_1^2 + 4x_1x_2 + 6x_2^2 = \begin{bmatrix} x_1 & x_2 \end{bmatrix}\begin{bmatrix} 3 & 2 \\ 2 & 6\end{bmatrix}\begin{bmatrix} x_1 \\ x_2 \end{bmatrix},
 $$

- so now we have to look for eigenvectors of the matrix
+ so now we have to look for eigenvalues and eigenvectors of the matrix

 $$
   A = \begin{bmatrix} 3 & 2 \\ 2 & 6\end{bmatrix}.